 Impressions attribution link

 The impression attribution link contains similar attribution data to the click recording link (besides the different lookback window).
 Send it to the partner to be activated when a corresponding ad is watched, usually for 1 second or more.

-Getting cost data
+Enabling cost data by API